NorskRegnesentral/shapr/tests/testthat/_snaps/regression-setup.md

       explain(testing = TRUE, model = model_lm_numeric, x_explain = x_explain_numeric,
         x_train = x_train_numeric, prediction_zero = p0, approach = c(
-          "regression_surrogate", "gaussian", "independence", "empirical"), adaptive = FALSE) Message
+          "regression_surrogate", "gaussian", "independence", "empirical"), adaptive = FALSE) Condition
-      Success with message:
-      max_n_coalitions is NULL or larger than or 2^n_features = 32,
-      and is therefore set to 2^n_features = 32.

-    Condition
       Error in `check_approach()`:
       !
 The `regression_separate` and `regression_surrogate` approaches cannot be combined with other approaches.